 Conclusions On Pellet Grill/Smoker Flameout Situations

 That’s it!
 Thanks for reading, I hope my content above and the helpful video from Grilla Grills can help you to avoid a flameout on your pellet grill/smoker no matter the make or model.
-If you have other questions around the proper use of pellets and grills/smokers please check out my General FAQ, or my Wood Pellet Grill/Smoker Guide. 🙂
+If you have other questions my Wood Pellet Grill/Smoker Guide should be useful. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.